The Miami Showband: Massacre

-The remaining gunmen then opened fire on the band members, killing O'Toole (age 29), McCoy (age 32) and Geraghty (age 23) and wounding Travers.
+The remaining gunmen then opened fire on the band members, killing O'Toole (age 29), McCoy (age 32), and Geraghty (age 24), and wounding Travers.
 Lee escaped any further injury by feigning death.
 Two serving Ulster Defence Regiment soldiers and one former UDR soldier later received life sentences after having been found guilty of murder.

 Reformation

 The year after the killings, the Miami Showband regrouped and continued to perform.
 Des Lee fronted the band until leaving in 1978, later moving to South Africa.
 The group remained active until 1982, led by Charlie Chapman.
 They then split up and their management formed a new band, The New Miami, fronted by Caroline Allen.
 Another new band using the Miami name was formed in 1996, featuring Gerry Brown, brother of the singer Dana.

 In August 2005, Lee, Travers and Millar reunited on stage at a Miami Showband Memorial Concert in Dublin.
-Following from that, a tour was organised in 2008 with the trio being augmented by Gerry Brown, Johnny Fean (formerly of the band Horslips), and Barry Woods.
+Following that, a tour was organised in 2008 with the trio being augmented by Gerry Brown, Johnny Fean (formerly of the band Horslips), and Barry Woods.

 The Miami Showband played their final concert on 21 August 2015.
 The venue for this concert was a location in Banbridge, close to the Castle Ballroom, where the band had played on the evening prior to the UVF ambush.

 In an interview granted to the press prior to this gig, saxophonist Des Lea stated: "It will be a very fitting close in Banbridge; it's going to be a very emotional evening as we're back in the town where the massacre occurred.
 It's emotional and heart-wrenching, but I know Fran, Brian and Tony would be very proud."

 Aftermath

 A monument at Parnell Square North, Dublin, dedicated to the dead Miami Showband members, was unveiled at a ceremony on 10 December 2007 attended by Lee and Travers.
-The Taoiseach, Bertie Ahern, said of O'Toole, McCoy and Geraghty:"Their murder was an atrocity which had such a profound impact on everyone on this island.
-It is remembered with sadness to this very day....We remember the affection in which they were held by people the length and breadth of Ireland.
+The Taoiseach, Bertie Ahern, said of O'Toole, McCoy and Geraghty:

+Their murder was an atrocity which had such a profound impact on everyone on this island.
+It is remembered with sadness to this very day....
+We remember the affection in which they were held by people the length and breadth of Ireland.
 Their popularity crossed all boundaries and all traditions.
 They simply wanted to entertain everyone who had a love of music.
-At a dark time, they were a shining light for so many."
+At a dark time, they were a shining light for so many.